cpsamtec/virtuin/README.md

   * Contains environment variables specific to the current station and project you are working on
   * For example you could store Docker or AWS credentials to be used by your tasks.
+  * The file must be exactly named collection.env
 - src directory for your code recommended for developement.
   * This will contain subdirectories for various docker services each containing a Dockerfile